-Because you have an iS style, Lucille, you're probably a very warm and sociable manader who reaches out to people in a friendly, sincere manner Most likely, you make time for casual small talk and tend to have an opendoor policy, so people probably think of you as an approachable manager
+Because you have an iS style, Lucille, you're probably a very warm and sociable manager who reaches out to people in a friendly, sincere manner.
+Most likely, you make time for casual small talk and tend to have an opendoor policy, so people probably think of you as an approachable manager.

 When communicating, you tend to be fairly expressive.
-Most likely, you're genuinely interested in what people have to may be equally willing to the life time listening and speaking decause you have a strong desire to greatly you make it clear to people that they are important to you.
-You may be mile away important details about the people you manage, such as birthdays or tidibits about their families.
+Most likely, you're genuinely interested in what people have to say, and you may be equally willing to "say" of time listening and speaking decause you have a strong desire to get nect, you make it clear to people that they are important to you.
+You may even file away important details about the people you manage, such as birthdays or tidbits about their families.

-Because you care so much about other people's preds, you often encourage them to share their feelings.
+Because you care so much about other people's peeds, you often encourage them to share their feelings.
 You probably know the right questions to ask, and your supportive nature allows you to both sympathize with people who we struggling and to celebrate with other during their finest moments.
 In fact, you're so supportive that you're often able to overlook personality quirks and weaknesses, and you tend to assume the best in everyone.
 At times, you might get yourself into trouble by trusting people who don't deserve it.

-In terms of time management, you probably have a laid-back, go-with-the-flow approach, and because you tend to be pretty flexible, you can deal with delays or obstacles without becoming frustrated.
-You'd rather focus on the bright side by tuning in the positive and tuning out the negative.
+In terms of time manage sent, you probably have a laid-back, go-with-the-flow approach, and because you tend to be pretty flexible, you can deal with delays or obstacles without becoming frustrated.
+You'd rather focus on the bright side by turning in the positive and tuning out the negative.
 Therefore, you aren't likely to take a firm stance, and sticking to rigid deadlines or policies may be difficult for you.
 The high value you place on relationships may mean you become distracted easily, as you adapt your schedule to meet the needs of others and have trouble saying no to requests for your time.

-Like other managers with your iS styll you may enjoy the opportunity to help people grow and succeed professionally.
+Like other managers with your iS style, you may enjoy the opportunity to help people grow and succeed professionally.
 Giving immediate feedback when someone has done something well comes easily to you.
-However, because you want to be liked and respected, it may be more difficult for you to hand out constructive criticism are may dwell on the situation and its consequences for the relationship.
-Likewise, your desire to be on friendly terms with everyone may limit your ability to evaluate people's performances.
+However, because you want to be liked and respected, it may be more difficult for you to hand out constructive criticism-you may dwell on the situation and its consequences for the relationship.
+Likewise, your desire to be on friendly erms with everyone may limit your ability to evaluate people's performances.

-You probably genuinely value collaboration, so you may look for opportunities to involve your team when making decisions and solving problems.
-In fact, you probably see group brainstorming sessions is leading to endiess possibilities and do you're best to make sure everyone has a chance to contribute and the recognized.
-You typically consider a impact a decision will have on people's feelings, and you relay unpopular decisions with empathy.
+You probably genuinely value collaboration, so you may look for opportunities to involve you near when making decisions and solving purblems.
+In fact, you probably see group brainstorming sessions as leading to endless possibilities and day your best to make sure everyone has a chance to contribute and by recognized.
+You typically consider to impact a decision will have on people's feelings, and you relay unpopular decisions with empathy.

 Above all, you want everyone to be happy, so when you see others at odds, you may be quick to step in and mend the situation.
-However, when the conflict involves you personally, you often take a more indirect approach.
-At times, you may refuse to all, with negative information even when it's important to do so.
+However when the conflict involves you personally, you often take a more indirect approach.
+At times, you may refuse to all with negative information even when it's important to do so.
 And while you're often able to maintain your composure, if your anger or frustration reaches a breaking point, you may say things you later regret.